 - First I picked my goal, $8,400 and “reverse engineered” my goals from there.
 To pay that off in 90 days I’d have to pay $2,800 a month or $1,400 every two weeks.

-- I put a small portion of my emergency savings to the debt (~$1,000) because I figured the debt was costing me more in the long term.
-(I also made sure I left enough in there for actual emergencies.)
+- I put a small portion of my emergency savings toward paying off the debt (~$1,000) because I figured the debt was costing me more than that in the long term.
+(I also made sure I left enough in savings for actual emergencies.)
 It was also a nice jumpstart to my challenge and left me making $1,200 payments every two weeks.

 - I used the debt repayment tracker that I now offer on my site as a way to track progress.

-- I paid off that money by cutting my budget to the bare bones and getting creative with ways to make extra cash.
+- I cut my budget to the bare bones and got creative with ways to make extra cash.

-- To stay motivated I also created a vision board, which I’d never done before.
-This helped me articulate what I wanted my life to look like after the debt was gone.
+- To stay motivated, I also created a vision board which I’d never done before.
+It helped me articulate what I wanted my life to look like after the debt was gone.

 Did you face any challenges along the way?

-Honestly– It took up all my free time to focus on my big goal: making sure the cards got paid.
-Not having time/energy to do much else was the most challenging part, and I was definitely exhausted by the time it was over.
+Honestly — It took up all my free time to focus on my big goal: making sure the cards got paid.
+Not having time or energy to do much else was the most challenging part, and I was definitely exhausted by the time it was over.
 But paying off debt on any time frame is exhausting, which is why I like the idea of accelerated payoff.